 The programme is one of a series of initiatives around the country to mark the 100-year anniversary of the end of the First World War.
-There will be a number of Matariki Tu Rākau events between 2018 and 2020.
+There were several Matariki Tu Rākau events between 2018 and 2020.

-Over the 3 years, Matariki Tu Rākau plantings will create a national trail of living salutes for service men and women of the Defence Force that complement our time-honoured war memorials.
-They will be places where whanau, communities, and visitors can visit in years to come to reflect and appreciate the work and sacrifices of our service people.
+Matariki Tu Rākau plantings have created a national trail of living salutes for service men and women of the Defence Force that complement our time-honoured war memorials.
+They are places where whanau, communities, and visitors can visit in years to come to reflect and appreciate the work and sacrifices of our service people.

 In October of 2019, Te Uru Rākau (Forestry New Zealand) extended the commemorative nature of Matariki Tu Rākau to include other commemorative projects.
 For example, applications can be submitted to commemorate those who have demonstrated innovation, entrepreneurship, improved the lives of others, or exemplified selfless voluntary service.
 These can include Māori leaders, philanthropic contributors, writers, artists, and others.